Everett McCorvey, Artistic Director

 In addition to its David Geffen Hall series, the Chorale has toured nationally; presented 19 summer seasons of New York Festival of American Music Theater concerts in Lincoln Center’s Damrosch Park and parks throughout the New York area; concert tours of New York State and New York City; vocal-instrumental chamber music series. and Concerts for Young People.

-In addition, the Chorale has a Partnership with the New York City Professional Performing Arts High School, entering into its its 7th year, providing vocal and choral training to young people who plan to enter the music profession as performers or music educators.
+In addition, the Chorale has a Partnership with the New York City Professional Performing Arts High School, now in its 8th year, providing vocal and choral training to young people who plan to enter the music profession as performers or music educators.

 The Professional Performing Arts High School